jforget/raku-Date-Calendar-Hebrew/README.md

 Date::Calendar::Hebrew  is a  class representing  dates in  the Hebrew calendar.
 It allows  you to convert an Hebrew date  into Gregorian (or possibly other) calendar and the other way.

+when creating  the `Date::Calendar::xxxx` instance, you  may include a `daypart` parameter, so the conversion will give the proper result for dates after sunset.

 AUTHOR
 ======